Is Business Insurance The Same As Personal Insurance?

 What is the difference between business insurance and personal insurance?

-Business insurance and personal insurance are two distinct types of insurance coverage that serve different purposes.
+Business and personal insurance are two distinct types of insurance coverage that serve different purposes.
 While both provide financial protection, they are designed to meet the specific needs of businesses and individuals.

 Why is business insurance necessary?